 Campsites in Kings Canyon National Park

-This campground features 157 sites available for tent, RV, or trailer camping.
+Sunset Campground features 157 sites available for tent, RV, or trailer camping.
 Reservations are highly recommended, with the grounds open from mid-May until early September.
 Sites vary in size, so if you’re traveling with a larger rig or hauling a long trailer, you may have more difficulty finding a site that will accommodate vehicle size.
-As with all the campgrounds in this National Park there are no hookups available, and there is no dump station.
+As with all the campgrounds in this park, there are no hookups available, and there is no dump station.
 However, dumping can be done at Dorst Creek Campground nearby.
-The campground doesn’t provide anything too fancy, but you will find flush toilets and pay phones here.
+The campground doesn’t provide anything too fancy, but you will find flush toilets and payphones here.
 Food storage is encouraged to be kept within bear food storage lockers in order to discourage wildlife.
 Lockers are provided at all sites.

 Dorst Creek Campground

-Just a 20 minute drive north from Lodgepole Village will land you at Dorst Creek’s campsites.
+Just a 20-minute drive north from Lodgepole Village will land you at Dorst Creek’s campsites.
 It’s the ideal location to park if you’re planning on visiting both the Giant Forest and either Grant or Cedar Grove.
-This campground has the best of both worlds, where you can explore pieces of both Kings Canyon and sister, Sequoia National Park.
-Choose from 219 sites that allow tent camping, RVing, and sites to park trailers.
+This campground has the best of both worlds, where you can explore pieces of both Kings Canyon and Sequoia National Park.
+Choose from 219 sites that allow tents, RVs, and trailers.
 Four group sites can also be reserved here.
-Typically, the campground opens from mid-June until early September.
-It all depends on current weather and drought conditions.
+Typically, the campground is open from mid-June until early September, depending on weather conditions.
 Reservations for Dorst Creek are available to schedule online.
-While not as amenity-friendly as Lodgepole Campground, Dorst Creek provides flush toilets and a free shuttle makes stops at the campground.
+While not as amenity friendly as Lodgepole Campground, Dorst Creek provides flush toilets and a free shuttle makes stops at the campground.

 Sheep Creek Campground

-This is another campground that rests in the canyon, near the Middle Fork of Kings River.
-It’s about ¼ mile from Cedar Grove Village and can be found just off of CA-180.
-There are 111 sites available for tents, trailers, and RVs from late Spring through early Fall.
+Sheep Creek Campground rests in the canyon, near the Middle Fork of Kings River.
+It’s about a quarter-mile from Cedar Grove Village and can be found just off CA-180.
+There are 111 sites available for tents, trailers, and RVs.
 Sites vary in size, so finding spots to fit a large rig or longer trailer may be tricky.
-While no dump station or hookups are provided, you will find flush toilets and other amenities features at nearby Cedar Grove Village.
-There, you will find a laundry facility, pay phones, showers, and a restaurant.
+While no dump station or hookups are provided, you will find flush toilets and other amenities features at the nearby Cedar Grove Village.
+There, you will find a laundry facility, payphones, showers, and a restaurant.
 Food storage should be contained to food lockers provided at each site in order to deter wildlife.
-Generators are permitted for used between 9 a.m. and 9 p.m.
+The campground is open from late spring through early fall.
+Generators are permitted for used between 9 AM and 9 PM.